A History of Hanover Park

 -

 July 22: The village held the grand opening of its new multi-million dollar fire station at 6850 Barrington Road.
-The station is dedicated in honor of Irwin Bock.
+The station was dedicated in honor of Irwin Bock.

 2007